 This also has the added benefit that any users for your re-implementation will need to own a copy of the original game in order to obtain the assets, supporting the original copyrighted work in the process.
 Although note that this in no way will prevent the copyright holder from pursuing legal action and would not be a strong defense in court, but it can help your case and not doing it would most definitely harm your case.

 Now what about the code for the re-implementation or any compiled executables built from that source code?

-For this we have two options:
+For this we have three options:

 Clean Room Reverse Engineering is the only method that has successfully stood up in court (see SEGA vs Accolade).
 However it is also the hardest to accomplish and requires separate teams of people.

 One team have access to the original executable and reversing software such as disassemblers, decompilers, Hex Editors etc but has no access to write code.
 The other team has absolutely no access to the original product and has to rely on the documentation created from the first team to write the code.